codex-storage/codex-research/design/preventing-node-and-network-overload.md

 The caveat here is that expiry must always be greater than or equal to 255.

-## Pay2Play: client fee for cancelled contracts
+### Pay2Play: client collateral

-Pay2Play is a fee that is burned if a contract does not start (all slots were not filled before expiry).
-The source of the burned funds comes from the total value put up by the client to pay for SPs to store their data.
-However, if the contract is successfully completed, the fee is not burned and goes toward payment of the SP/validator rewards.
+Pay2Play is an *additional* collateral that is deposited by the client when creating a request for storage.
+It is burned if a contract does not start (all slots were not filled before expiry).
+If the contract starts (all slots are filled), it is used to pay for the fill reward, with the difference being returned once the contract starts.

 The sole purpose of the collateral is to disincentivize bad behavior, namely, initially withholding data and spam prevention.
-This fee is "pay to play" because the client is taking a risk that their request will not complete successfully, however this fee is necessary for mitigation of certain attacks.
+This collateral is "pay to play" because the client needs to deposit additional collateral just to submit a request for storage.
+They are taking the risk that their request will not complete successfully, however this collateral is necessary for mitigation of certain attacks.

 When a client submits a request for storage, SPs that fill the slots download the data from the client.
 The client could withhold this data to disrupt the network and create opportunity loss for SPs that are attempting to download the data.
-If this happens, then the slot would not be filled and the client would lose its Pay2Play fee.
+If this happens, then the slot would not be filled and the client would lose its Pay2Play collateral.

 A client could also spam the network by submitting many requests for storage that have conditions that would likely not be met by any SP's availability.
-Ultimately, SPs would waste resources acting on these requests, however the requests still need to be processed by the SP, which could, if numerous enough, cause unknown issues overloading the SP with requests, and an additional opportunity loss associated with processing a high volume of untenable requests.
+Ultimately, SPs would not waste resources acting on these requests, however the requests still need to be processed by the SP, which could, if numerous enough, cause unknown issues overloading the SP with requests, unknown issues overloading the network, and create opportunity loss associated with processing a high volume of untenable requests.
 While the transaction cost alone could be a deterrent for this type of behavior, once deployed on an L2, spamming the network in this way would be achievable.
-The Pay2Play fee adds to the expense of such spam and would further disincentivize this behavior.
+The Pay2Play collateral adds to the expense of such spam and would further disincentivize this behavior.

+#### How much should the Pay2Play collateral be?

+The Pay2Play collateral should be set to the value of the maximum fill reward multiplied by the number of slots, because if the contract starts in optimal conditions, where slots are filled straight away, the collateral would need to pay for the maximum fill reward for each slot.
+In reality, slots will not fill at optimal conditions, and so there will be some collateral leftover to return to the client once the contract starts successfully.

+#### Pay2Play collateral trade-offs

+The trade-off, however, is that there is an increased barrier to entry due to the requirement of clients to provide an additional collateral.

+### Pay2Play alternate solution: client fee for cancelled contracts

+Pay2Play is a fee that is burned if a contract does not start (all slots were not filled before expiry).
+The source of the burned funds comes from the total value put up by the client to pay for SPs to store their data.
+However, if the contract is successfully completed, the fee is not burned and goes toward payment of the SP/validator rewards.

+The main downside to this is that there is no source of funding for the fill reward.

-### Pay2Play fee as a value
+#### Pay2Play fee as a value

 The Pay2Play fee should not be a percentage of total request reward, because in a situation where a client has created a very cheap request, a percentage of the